vsilverman/jenkins-ci/README.md

     [Continuous Integration Page][https://github.com/vsilverman/jenkins-ci/wiki/Jenkins-Continuos-Integration]

--   Above demo shows example of building customized docker images and including those in multi-platform CI/CD proces using descriptive Jenkins pipeline.
+-   Above demo shows example of building customized docker images and including those in multi-platform CI/CD process using declarative Jenkins pipeline.
 In case you need to include in the pipeline deployment process for the built image - follow current project instructions on using terraform for
     [building deployment infrastructure](https://github.com/vsilverman/jenkins-ci/tree/master/terraform).
-    And in case you need to build DevOps and Test environment using other infrastructure-as-a-code tools - you may follow [Insight project instructions](https://github.com/vsilverman/insight)
+    And in case you need to build DevOps and Test environments using other infrastructure-as-a-code tools - you may follow [Insight project instructions](https://github.com/vsilverman/insight)